alphagov/inside-government-admin-guide/editing-other-pages/homepage.md

 	![Homepage 6](homepage-6.png)

 ### Top right links, What we do, Topics, Ministers and Managers

-1. The controls for these homepage sections are all in the same place.
+1. All these sections can be edited via the Publisher.

 	![Homepage 7](homepage-7.png)